Choristers

 Download further information about becoming a Cathedral Chorister here

-Gloucester Cathedral and The King’s School started offering choral scholarships to girls from September 2021.
-Read the full story on our news page here.
-Further information on the new arrangements can be found here.
+In September 2021 Gloucester Cathedral and The King’s School made the landmark decision to offer choral scholarships to girls, as well as boys.
+You can read the full story on our news page here.

 The King's School is an active member of the Choir Schools Association which represents 46 schools attached to Cathedrals, Churches and College Chapels.